The Protocols of the Elders of Zion: Italy

-Post World War II
+Post–World War II

 Middle East

 Neither governments nor political leaders in most parts of the world have referred to the Protocols since World War II.
 The exception to this is the Middle East, where a large number of Arab and Muslim regimes and leaders have endorsed them as authentic, including endorsements from Presidents Gamal Abdel Nasser and Anwar Sadat of Egypt, President Abdul Salam Arif of Iraq, King Faisal of Saudi Arabia, and Colonel Muammar al-Gaddafi of Libya.
 A translation made by an Arab Christian appeared in Cairo in 1927 or 1928, this time as a book.
 The first translation by an Arab Muslim was also published in Cairo, but only in 1951.

 The 1988 charter of Hamas, a Palestinian Islamist group, stated that the Protocols embodies the plan of the Zionists.
 The reference was removed in the new covenant issued in 2017.
-Recent endorsements in the 21st century have been made by the Grand Mufti of Jerusalem, Sheikh Ekrima Sa'id Sabri, the education ministry of Saudi Arabia, and a member of the Greek Parliament, Ilias Kasidiaris.
+Recent endorsements in the 21st century have been made by the Grand Mufti of Jerusalem, Sheikh Ekrima Sa'id Sabri, and the education ministry of Saudi Arabia.
 The Palestinian Solidarity Committee of South Africa distributed copies of the Protocols at the World Conference against Racism 2001.
-The book was sold during the conference in the exhibition tent set up for the distribution of the antiracist literature.
+The book was sold during the conference in an exhibition tent set up for the distribution of antiracist literature.

 However, figures within the region have publicly asserted that The Protocols of the Elders of Zion is a forgery such as former Grand Mufti of Egypt Ali Gomaa, who made an official court complaint concerning a publisher who falsely put his name on an introduction to its Arabic translation.

+Finland

+Pekka Siitoin's Patriotic Popular Front published a new edition in the 1970s.
+In the 2000s, the Protocols were published by the Magneettimedia.
+In the 2020s, the Protocols have been republished by a pseudonymous individual suspected of being a researcher at the University of Helsinki according to Demokraatti.

+Greece

+In 2012, the Protocols were read aloud in the Greek Parliament by one of its members, Ilias Kasidiaris, of the neo-Nazi party Golden Dawn.

 Contemporary conspiracy theories

 The Protocols continue to be widely available around the world, particularly on the Internet.

-The Protocols is widely considered influential in the development of other conspiracy theories, and reappears repeatedly in contemporary conspiracy literature.
+The work is widely considered influential in the development of other conspiracy theories, and reappears repeatedly in contemporary conspiracy literature.
 Notions derived from the Protocols include claims that the "Jews" depicted in the Protocols are a cover for the Illuminati, Freemasons, the Priory of Sion or, in the opinion of David Icke, "extra-dimensional entities".
 In his book And the truth shall set you free (1995), Icke asserted that the Protocols are genuine and accurate.
+Similarities have been noticed between the Protocols and the Eurabia conspiracy theory.